 In many cases, SOGIE change practices may only be prohibited if targeting minors and/or are being performed in the context of formalized, regulated professional care.
 Addressing such practices in the context of religion is more challenging due to competing rights such as freedom of religion and freedom of speech, which have been used to defend such practices.
-In the U.S., the Trevor Project's "50 Bills/50 States" campaign has led, so far, to bans in 18 states, Washington, D.C., and to minors and to licensed medical and mental health professionals (and in some cases, to others who may receive payment in exchange for "treatment") because of constitutional laws protecting religion and speech.
+In the U.S., the Trevor Project's "50 Bills/50 States" campaign has led, so far, to bans in 18 states, Washington, D.C., and to minors and to licensed medical and mental health professionals (and in some cases, to others who may receive payment in exchange for "treatment") because of constitutional laws protecting religion and speech.76 to Rico, Rhode Island, Vermont, Washington.

-Puerto Rico.
-These states and territories limit their focus
+Puerto Rico.75 These states and territories limit their focus

-International Lesbian, Gay, Bisexual, Trans and Intersex Association: Lucas Ramon Mendos, State-Sponsored Homophobia 2019 (Geneva; ILGA, March 2019).
+73 International Lesbian, Gay, Bisexual, Trans and Intersex Association: Lucas Ramon Mendos, State-Sponsored Homophobia 2019 (Geneva; ILGA, March 2019).